Mane-Olawale/termii/README.md

 ```

-You can still treat the response like array
+You can still treat the response as array
 ```php
 $message_id = $response['message_id'];
 ```

-You can use foreach directly on list responses
+You can use foreach directly on list responses e.g `history`, `sender list` etc.
 ```php
 <?php